HaloDot/Developer-Docs/readme/transaction-app2app-integration-guide.md

 ## 1. Architecture&#x20;

-To initiate the transaction, we recommend that the customer app initiate a call between itself and the customer backend first for it to create intent transaction by calling the Halo backend using the transaction's detail.
-This information is then stored in Halo Backend allowing the Halo app to fetch it.
+To initiate a transaction, we recommend that the customer app initiate a call between itself and the customer backend first for it to create an intent transaction request by calling the Halo backend using the transaction's details.
+This information is then stored in the Halo backend, allowing the Halo app to fetch it.
 Otherwise, if the customer wishes to reduce the number of endpoint calls, they can pass through all the transaction details in the intent call itself - this is not available with deeplinking.
 The process is as follows:&#x20;

 ### Approach 1: Merchant Id Configurable Transaction
 > Note: We recommend this approach as it allows the customer to store the Halo backend api key and merchant id in their backend instead of baking it into the customer app.
 This is also useful for customers that have multiple merchant accounts that can receive a transaction request.&#x20;
 1. Customer app creates a request to the customer backend to create an intent transaction through a call to the Halo backend.
-2. The Customer backend will send the consumer transaction details received from the customer app and config in the customer backend:&#x20;
+2. The customer backend will send these consumer transaction details received from the customer app and config in the customer backend:&#x20;

 * unique transaction reference &#x20;
 * currency code &#x20;